dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + The Client uses a private key to authenticate in this protocol instead of the client secret in OAuth 2.0 and OpenID Connect.

-+ The Client initiates the protocol by making a signed request to the DS instead of redirecting the User to the AS.
++ The Client initiates the protocol by making a signed request to the AS instead of redirecting the User to the AS.

 + The Client does not receive any parameters from a redirection of the User back from the AS.